Walter A. Maier: Writing career

-Maier was editor of the Walther League Messenger for twenty five years, from 1920 -1945.
-Once a month this magazine addressed timely issues, secular and religious, within an illustrated format which averaged sixty-four pages in length.
+Maier was editor of the Walther League Messenger for 25 years, from 1920 to 1945.
+Once a month the magazine addressed timely issues, secular and religious, within an illustrated format which averaged 64 pages in length.
 Each issue included at least three editorials and articles authored by “W.A.M.”
-In over nine-hundred essays W.A.M. explored subjects ranging from archaeology, literature and education, music and the fine arts, science and medicine, society and entertainment, business and labor.
+In over 900 essays W.A.M. explored subjects including archaeology, literature and education, music and the fine arts, science and medicine, society and entertainment, and business and labor.
 His object was to provide thinking church people with spiritual insights into current topics, a perspective not addressed in secular periodicals.
-During the quarter century under Maier as Editor Messenger circulation grew from 7,000 to 80,000, indicating that his target audience appreciated this approach.
+During the quarter century under Maier as editor, Messenger circulation grew from 7,000 to 80,000, indicating that his target audience appreciated this approach.

 When the national Lutheran Hour went off the air in 1931, many listeners wrote to express interest in continuing its message.
-Its speaker's first book, The Lutheran Hour, was a collection of broadcast sermons from that first season, intended to alleviate these concerns until a second season could be developed.
+Its speaker's first book, The Lutheran Hour, was a collection of broadcast sermons from that first season intended to alleviate these concerns until a second season could be developed.
 When the Lutheran Hour broadcast resumed in 1935, the radio public continued to request sermons in printed form.
-This led to twenty volumes of published W.A.M. sermons during his years as Speaker.
+This led to 20 volumes of his sermons during his years as speaker.
 When Maier prepared a radio sermon, he dealt with each subject exhaustively.
-The pica transcripts of his message were typically twenty-two to twenty-four pages long, with far more detail than he could include in a twenty-minute delivery.
+The transcripts of his message typed in pica were typically 22 to 24 pages long, with far more detail than he could include in a 20-minute delivery.
 The complete messages were included in the published collections, which meant that a reader would get fresh information, even on a subject that he had already heard on the radio.
-The books averaged 350 - 400 pages each and served as resource materials for many Protestant ministers.
+The books averaged 350–400 pages each and served as resource materials for many Protestant ministers.
 The following excerpts are illustrative of the national reviews: